-106. When Plaintiff is under conviction from the Holy Spirit, she is careful to obey, knowing that to do otherwise will entail eternal consequences.

-107. Plaintiff sought guidance from the Holy Spirit through prayer, and gained what she is certain is firm direction from the Holy Spirit that she must not vaccinate A.G.

-108. After much thought and prayer, Plaintiff is certain that vaccinating A.G. would be to disobey the Holy Spirit's leading.

-109. Plaintiff's religious objections to vaccination detailed above have been substantially burdened by Defendants through their directives, including as they relate to the CVL and excluding A.G. from attending the Raleigh County Schools.

-110. Because A.G. is unvaccinated, and lacks secular reasons for being unvaccinated, she is not permitted by Defendants to enroll in Clear Fork District Elementary School.

-111. If Plaintiff's child faced medical repercussions from vaccinating, they could seek an exemption pursuant to the CVL but the fact that they seek spiritual and religious repercussions is meaningless under the CVL.

-112. Plaintiff is a widow, and she is the sole provider for her family.
-Plaintiff has been receiving survivor benefits since her husband's death in 2013, and these benefits will terminate in 2027.
+- 115. When Plaintiff Guzman is under conviction from the Holy Spirit, she is careful to obey, knowing that to do otherwise will entail eternal consequences. - 116.
+Plaintiff Guzman sought guidance from the Holy Spirit through prayer, and gained what she is certain is firm direction from the Holy Spirit that she must not vaccinate A.G. - 117.
+After much thought and prayer, Plaintiff Guzman is certain that vaccinating A.G. would be to disobey the Holy Spirit's leading. - 118.
+Plaintiff Guzman's religious objections to vaccination detailed above have been substantially burdened by Defendants through their directives, including as they relate to the CVL and excluding A.G. from attending the Raleigh County Schools. - 119.
+Because A.G. is unvaccinated, and lacks secular reasons for being unvaccinated, she is not permitted by Defendants to enroll in Clear Fork District Elementary School. - 120.
+If Plaintiff Guzman's child faced medical repercussions from vaccinating, they could seek an exemption pursuant to the CVL but the fact that they seek spiritual and religious repercussions is meaningless under the CVL. - 121.
+Plaintiff Guzman is a widow, and she is the sole provider for her family.
+Plaintiff Guzman has been receiving survivor benefits since her husband's death in 2013, and these benefits will terminate in 2027. - 122.
+Plaintiff Guzman is a registered nurse and will soon need to re-enter the workforce to provide for her family, which she will be unable to do because she has to keep A.G. at home because of the CVL and Defendants' enforcement of the CVL against her, including not honoring

-113. Plaintiff is a registered nurse and will soon need to re-enter the workforce to provide for her family, which she will be unable to do because she has to keep A.G. at home because of the CVL and Defendants' enforcement of the CVL against her, including not honoring A.G.'s valid religious exemption, in defiance of Governor Morrisey's Executive Order and in violation of the EPRA.
+A.G.'s valid religious exemption issued by the State Health Department, in defiance of Governor Morrisey's Executive Order and in violation of the EPRA.

-114. Defendants have made it virtually impossible in Plaintiff's specific case to educate her child, provide for her family, and simultaneously uphold her religious convictions.

-115. Plaintiff has been severely burdened and negatively impacted on multiple fronts by the decision to exercise her sincerely held religious beliefs in conflict with the CVL's mandatory vaccination requirements.

-116. A.G. has been categorically excluded from West Virginia's educational system, including the irrational and punitive decision by the State Board Defendants and Local Board Defendants to exclude A.G. from the Raleigh County Schools.

-117. Notwithstanding the CVL and Defendants' prohibition on her attending Clear Fork District Elementary School, A.G. regularly socializes with other children her age.

-118. For example, A.G. frequently has playdates with cousins, who also live in Clear Creek, and with friends, and A.G. plays with and learns alongside children at Sunday school.
-A.G. interacts with West Virginia children outside of a school setting on a daily basis.

-119. A.G. has playdates with friends and cousins, who attend public school at Fairdale.
+- 123. Defendants have made it virtually impossible in Plaintiff Guzman's specific case to educate her child, provide for her family, and simultaneously uphold her religious convictions. - 124.
+Plaintiff Guzman has been severely burdened and negatively impacted on multiple fronts by the decision to exercise her sincerely held religious beliefs in conflict with the CVL's mandatory vaccination requirements. - 125.
+A.G. has been categorically excluded from West Virginia's educational system, including the irrational and punitive decision by the State Board Defendants and Local Board Defendants to exclude A.G. from the Raleigh County Schools. - 126.
+Notwithstanding the CVL and Defendants' prohibition on her attending Clear Fork District Elementary School, A.G. regularly socializes with other children her age. - 127.
+For example, A.G. frequently has playdates with cousins, who also live in Clear Creek, and with friends, and A.G. plays with and learns alongside children at Sunday school.
+A.G. interacts with West Virginia children outside of a school setting on a daily basis. - 128.
+A.G. has playdates with friends and cousins, who attend public school at Fairdale.
 A.G. has participated in organized gymnastics and competition cheer, both of which entail hours' long sessions with large numbers of children A.G.'s age.
-A.G. has signed up for a dance camp in July and will be interacting with large numbers of children A.G.'s age.

-120. August 26, 2025, is the first day for student instruction in the 2025-26 school year for Raleigh County Schools.22
+A.G. has signed up for a dance camp in July and will be interacting with large numbers of children A.G.'s age. - 129.
+August 26, 2025, is the first day for student instruction in the 2025-26 school year for Raleigh County Schools.23

-121. Therefore, Plaintiff needs and therefore respectfully requests relief from this Court at least thirty days before that date or on or before July 25, 2025, to properly enroll A.G. in school.

-22 See https://boe.rale.k12.wv.us/article/2149605 (last visited June 20, 2025).
+23 See https://boe.rale.k12.wv.us/article/2149605.